 Wrap tracker onto wrist, then finish wrapping on the wrist and close velcro

 Repeat all steps for the other hand, and you’re ready to go!

 How Tight Should You Wrap Your Hands Boxing?

 You should wrap your hands tight enough to feel snug, but not so tight that you cut off circulation.
 Your wraps shouldn’t be slipping on your hands, and you should still be able to move your fingers enough to make a fist.
 Try to wrap your hands a little tighter around your wrists to create more stability where it is needed most.

 Can I Hit a Heavy Bag With Just Hand Wraps?

-Yes, you can hit a heavy bag with just hand wraps, but this is not recommended for beginners.
-Both wraps and gloves are very important while learning proper form and technique.
+Yes, you can hit a heavy bag with just hand wraps, but this is not recommended for beginner boxers.
+Both wraps and boxing gloves are very important while learning proper form and technique.

-Both hand wraps and gloves are equally important to beginner boxing.
-Only with continued training can you consider skipping the gloves and using just wraps.
-Moreover, anytime you are using gloves, you want to use wraps to keep your gloves from starting to smell.
-Wraps absorb most of the sweat from your hands and can be washed between workouts, whereas gloves cannot.
+Both hand wraps and boxing gloves are equally important for a beginner boxer.
+Only with continued training can you consider skipping the gloves and using just hand wraps.
+Moreover, anytime you are using boxing gloves, you want to use hand wraps to keep your gloves from starting to smell.
+Wraps absorb most of the sweat from your hands and can be washed between workouts, whereas boxing gloves cannot.